genomicsengland/panelapp/docker/dev/README.md

 > DOCUMENT TO BE IMPROVED

-Tested with docker version 18.09.2
+This directory contains Docker and Docker-compose files to be used for local development.

+You are supposed to use `make` rather than calling `docker-compose` directly.

+This is tested with Docker v.18.09.2

-All commands are supposed to be run from `./docker/dev` directory.
+All commands are supposed to be run from this directory.

 ### Build dev docker images
 ```bash